-- (1) she has investigated the work to be performed; - (2) she has investigated the site of the work and is aware of all conditions there; and - (3) she understands the difficulties and restrictions of the work under this Agreement.
-Should CONTRACTOR discover any conditions materially differing from those inherent in the work or as represented by CITY, it shall immediately inform CITY and shall not proceed, except at CONTRACTOR's risk, until written instructions are received from CITY.

-18. Time of Essence.
+- (1) CONTRACTOR has investigated the work to be performed; - (2) CONTRACTOR understands the difficulties and restrictions of the work under this Agreement.
+Should CONTRACTOR discover any conditions materially differing from those inherent in the work or as represented by CITY, it shall immediately inform CITY and shall not proceed, except at CONTRACTOR's risk, until written instructions are received from CITY. - 18.
+Time of Essence.
 Time is of the essence in the performance of this Agreement.

 19. Limitations Upon Subcontracting and Assignment.
-Neither this Agreement, or any portion, shall be assigned by CONTRACTOR without prior written consent of CITY.
+Neither this Agreement, nor any portion, shall be assigned by CONTRACTOR without prior written consent of CITY.